Coin Theorems and the Fourier Expansion: Acknowledgements

 \section{Acknowledgements}

-We thank Salil Vadhan for helpful conversations and his feedback on this note, and Avishay Tal for his feedback on this note, telling us about \cref{lem:restrictfl1givescoin}, and allowing us to include it and its proof in this note.
+We thank Salil Vadhan for helpful conversations and his feedback on this note; Avishay Tal for his feedback on this note, telling us about \cref{lem:restrictfl1givescoin}, and allowing us to include it and its proof in this note; and the anonymous reviewers for their helpful comments and suggestions.